Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/https/trusting-ca.md

  - This will only work on your machine, this cannot be used to generate an SSL certificate for a live website.
  - This will never work for `.dev` domains, Google have preloaded Chrome with security policies, and Firefox has followed suit.
 These cannot be dismissed.
 Since the `.dev` TLD is owned and used by Google it isn't safe, switch to `.test` TLDs.

-### Trusting The VVV Root Certificate On MacOS / OS X
+### Trusting the VVV Root Certificate On MacOS / OS X

 * Import the `certificates/ca/ca.crt` file into Keychain Access by double-clicking on the file in finder.
 * Right-click the certificate and click Get Info.